Topological schemes in spacetime for the electrodynamic Aharonov-Bohm effect: First topological scheme

-But we do have a contribution of the field $\mb{E}_A=-\partial\mb{A}/\partial t$ to the AB phase of Eq. (\ref{AB_gen}).
-Calling $t_0$ the time when the current in the solenoid starts to vary and $t_1$ the time when it becomes stationary again, the contribution of the second term on the right side of Eq. (\ref{AB_gen}) to the AB phase difference is
+But we do have a contribution of the field $\mb{E}_A=-\partial\mb{A}/\partial t$ to the electric flux in the spacetime surface in blue in Fig. 1(b), contributing to the AB phase of Eq. (\ref{AB_gen}).
+The nonzero contribution of the time integral in Eq. (\ref{AB_gen}) goes from a time $t_0$, when the current in the solenoid starts to vary, producing an electric field, to a time $t_1$, when it becomes stationary again and the electric field disappears.
+The spatial integral goes from a position $\mb{R}_a$ in cage $a$ to a position $\mb{R}_b$ in cage $b$ through the blue surface of Fig. 1(b) at each time instant $t$.
+So, the contribution of the second term on the right side of Eq. (\ref{AB_gen}) to the AB phase difference is